palmerr23/control_TLV320AIC3104/README.md

 ## Compatibility
 Arduino 4.x with Teensyduino 1.59 or later and the supplied TDMA driver.

+Compatibile with OpenAudioLib F32 as of June 2025, except F32 USB drivers (see example).

 ## Single CODEC I2S operation
 I2S mode is the default for single codecs, however TDM may be selected using the i2sMode argument.